Powdery landscapes, delicious holiday foods, and traditions rooted in alpine culture: Christmas in Switzerland is more beautiful than any postcard.

 Growing up, my parents would craft all three types of Adventkalendar from scratch.
 One year, they would decorate our garage window as Winter Wonderland.
 And they would pack 24 small bags with things like puzzle pieces or Legos for us kids.
 By the time Christmas came around, all the pieces could be assembled, thus creating a Christmas gift of its own.

 Today, Advent calendars of all shapes and sizes can be purchased with little effort.
-But on the flip side, this day and age have opened new doors the Swiss have never thought of in the past.
+But on the flip side, this day and age has opened new doors the Swiss have never thought of in the past.
 From luscious lovers’ calendars with erotic surprises to gourmet calendars featuring Swiss artisanal products, there is an Advent calendar for every taste.

 Advent wreath